 Although Google removes malware when it finds it in the Google Play Store, that still leaves a security gap.
 The malware can sometimes still reach the store, allowing you to download it before it gets removed.
 Another potential issue is the use of sideloading on your Android device, or the process of installing an app from a source other than the Google Play Store.

 If you want to maintain security on your Android device, it’s best to use antivirus software since Google Play Protect may not catch all the malware that comes through.
-Two antivirus products with Android apps, Bitdefender and Avast, both found 100% of malware samples in AV-Comparatives tests.
+Two antivirus products with Android apps, Bitdefender and AVG, both received perfect scores with third party tester AV-TEST.

 Do you need antivirus for iOS devices?